Werner Scholem: Career

 A warrant was issued for his arrest only weeks later, on charges that he had sponsored the calls for workers to strike and to engage in violent uprisings against the state that March.
 Later, the charge that he supervised the publication of an article revealing the intentions of Germany to invade Polish territory in Silesia increased the potential severity of sentence—escalating the charge to treason.
 It later turned out that the documents reported in this article were forgeries although there was, in fact, something like a full-scale war going on in Silesia at that time, with German personnel in the fighting coming from the Freikorps.
 Perhaps the documents were forged in the sense that they had been written up by members of the Freikorps?
 Though plausible, no one can say, because the documents are not archived along with his court proceedings.
 The apparent counterfeiting did not reduce the threat of a long imprisonment for Scholem (who as a member of the Prussian Landtag was supposed to be immune from prosecution but had been exposed to this assault by a vote of the Landtag to permit it).

 He was arrested on a train platform, as the editor responsible for an article of the Rote Fahne in September 1921 after having spent a few months in hiding.
 He was imprisoned for three and half months in a pre-trial detention center in the Moabit district of Berlin.
 His cellmate—a man named Ernst Krull—was a longtime member of one the Freikorps active in Silesia was suspected in the assassination of Rosa Luxemburg (leader of the German revolution).
 According to the prison staff, Krull was also being questioned in ongoing investigations into the assassination of Matthias Erzberger.
 (For context: Erzberger—alongside Rosa Luxemburg, Karl Liebknecht and Max Warburg—was the emblematic ‘November criminal’ of the Freikorps-style chauvinist mythos regarding the 'stab in the back' leading to the collapse of the Western Front in the exculpatory legend propagated by Hitler, Ludendorff and Hindenburg.
 A certain irony immanent in this situation presents itself when we consider that the Rote Fahne was initially founded as an organ for Socialist revolution in Germany by none other than Rosa Luxemburg.

-This was neither Scholem's first, nor his last arrest: He had been briefly detained in 1917 for insulting the emperor, and he would spend years in various forms of detention and ultimately as the inmate of a concentration camp between the time of his arrest by the Gestspo in 1933 until his execution in 1940.
+This was neither Scholem's first, nor his last arrest: He had been briefly detained in 1917 for insulting the emperor, and he would spend years in various forms of detention and ultimately as the inmate of a concentration camp between the time of his arrest by the Gestapo in 1933 until his execution in 1940.